fanoush/ds-d6/espruino/DFU/B5/README.md

 |-----|------|-----|---|
 | GND |SWDCLK|SWDIO|5V |

-After unlocking it can be flashed via openocd command `program <name of hex file>`
+After unlocking it can be flashed via openocd command `program <name of hex file>` and started via `reset run`.
+When running you should see B5 xxxx device on bluetooth and you should be able to connect to it via [Web IDE](https://www.espruino.com/ide/).
+Then copy demo code to right side of IDE, better enable pretokenzation in settings to reduce size and upload it to RAM.
+If there are no errors on upload touch the button and hopefully you will see something.

 ### Hardware ###